 When our Jack Daniel's Angel's Share tasting tour began, the guide pointed out an old black and white photo featuring Jack Daniel (center right with white hat and large mustache) and his employees.

-The African American gentleman with a dark hat sitting to Jack's right is of particular interest.
+The African American gentleman sitting to Jack's right with a dark hat is an important figure.
 Nathan "Nearest" Green was born into slavery and later taught Jack Daniel his distilling techniques.

 After the Civil War, Nearest Green became a free man and was hired as the first head distiller at the Jack Daniel's Distillery.